 Bob Selby enjoyed a 20-year career as a staff illustrator at The Providence Journal.
 During that time, he was the recipient of numerous awards including a Fulbright Grant to research the history of caricature in Spain.
 Following this, he embarked on a career as a freelance illustrator, painter and sculptor.
 He has taught at the University of Massachusetts in Dartmouth, the Rhode Island School of Design in Providence and currently teaches full time at Champlain College in Burlington, Vt.
 His art career has garnered awards and recognition from The Associated Press, the Society of Illustrators in New York and the Society of Newspaper Design.
 In 2013, the artist got underway aboard the Cutter Healy to document its crew's activities and missions.

-Art has not only been a profession for Robert Semler, it has been a way of life.
-Semler studied at the Pennsylvania Academy of Fine Arts in Philadelphia, where he majored in figure and portrait art.
+Robert Semler studied at the Pennsylvania Academy of Fine Arts in Philadelphia, where he majored in figure and portrait art.
 The majority of his career was spent in the publishing and illustration fields.
-In 1992, he decided to devote more of his time to fine art and has been specializing since then in maritime and portrait art.
-He was an adjunct professor of art at Gloucester County College in Sewell, N.J., and is a certified instructor with the Portrait Institute.
-He is a long-time signature member of the American Society of Marine Artists and served as its president for five years.
-He is also a member of the Society of Illustrators in New York and the Portrait Society of America.
-A Florida Gulf Coast resident, he is represented by numerous galleries and his work is held in many public and private collections.
+In 1992, he decided to devote more of his time to fine art, specializing then in maritime and portrait art.
+He was an adjunct professor of art at Gloucester County College in Sewell, N.J., and a certified instructor with the Portrait Institute.
+He was a long-time signature member of the American Society of Marine Artists and served as its president for five years.
+He was also a member of the Society of Illustrators in New York and the Portrait Society of America.
+His work is held in many public and private collections.
 In 2008, the Coast Guard sent him on artistic deployment to the National Strike Force in Charleston, W. Va., to view training exercises.

 More information at: www.rcsemlerart.com.